Scripture Reference: Psalm 42:1-12

 Depression isn’t just feeling sad.
 It is a passive feeling, a continual feeling of sadness that seems to linger.
 It is an attitude that nothing feels good or is worth feeling good about; compounded by a state of constant hopelessness.
 Depression is a serious problem.
-It is a health crisis, completely valid and, at times, very dangerous.
+It is a health crisis, completely valid, and, at times, very dangerous.

 Christians can struggle with depression.
 David was a man after God’s own heart.
-Yet, in Psalm 42, he admits to a spiritual dryness, feeling shame and defeat, overwhelmed by his circumstances.
+Yet, in Psalm 42, he admits to spiritual dryness, feeling shame and defeat, overwhelmed by his circumstances.
 But there is an answer.
-We can learn how to deal with our depression through analyzing David’s very honest and broken prayer.
+We can learn how to deal with our depression by analyzing David’s very honest and broken prayer.

-First, look inward and analyze your heart.
 “Why art thou cast down, O my soul?”
 Ask yourself why you are cast down.
 Close the door, learn what happened.
 Find out what it is, and get it out there in the open so you can look at it and understand its grip on you.

-Then, look upward and realize your help.
 Psalm 42:8 says, “Yet the Lord will command his lovingkindness in the daytime, and in the night his song shall be with me, and my prayer unto the God of my life.”

-And instead of losing your faith when you don’t understand why, look onward and realize your hope.
 No matter what’s happening to you, it is not God’s final plan.
 Verse 11 says, “Hope thou in God: for I shall yet praise him who is the health of my countenance, and my God.”